 Step 3: Calculate a final PERC Score

 You’ll want to calculate a final PERC score across the star grouping of partners.
-You can then assess whether a partner is performing above, at or below average for similarly sized partners.
+You can then assess whether a partner performs above, at, or below average for similarly sized partners.

 Here is where you gain insight into what and where you should focus.
 CDW will always outsell smaller partners, but it is much more likely that a smaller value-added partner will have larger transaction sizes.